MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetelementgetnametag.md

 ## -returns

-A NameTag in the form of a GUID.
+A name-tag in the form of a GUID.

 ## -remarks